Toloka/docs/en/guide/tutorials/image-segmentation-project3.md

 ## Check the completed tasks {#check_results}

-Since the [manual review](image-segmentation-project2.md) option is enabled in the pool settings for **project 2**, you should check the Tolokers' responses within the time limit set in the **Review period** field.
+Since the [manual review](image-segmentation-project2.md) option is enabled in the pool settings for [project 2](image-segmentation-project2.md), you should check the Tolokers' responses within the time limit set in the **Review period** field.

-You can check the results in two ways:
+You can check the results in two ways: in the results file or in the pool interface.

-- In the results file.
-- In the pool interface.

 {% list tabs %}